top of page

 What do you really know about her?

 Loneliness is amplified during the holiday season.
-And the feelings of loneliness, nostalgia, stigma, shame, isolation and self-blame are exaggerated especially during the holidays, birthdays and being around other big families.
+And the feelings of loneliness, nostalgia, stigma, shame, isolation and self-blame are exaggerated especially during the holidays, birthdays and centered around other big families.

 Loneliness and family estrangement walk hand in hand.
 Family estrangement is a new dimension of loneliness and family life that researchers are just starting to study.
-So the real number of estranged parent/child/sibling relationships is unknown at this time.
+So the real number of estranged parent/child/sibling relationships is unknown.

 We do know the statistics on divorce.
 According to the Institute for Family Studies: